Stratford College is a co-educational fee-paying secondary school in Rathgar, Dublin 6.

 History of our Building

 The school was first located in a house called ‘Stratford’ on Terenure Road East.
 Some years later the opportunity to move the College to the present complex in Rathgar occurred.
 In 1981 a new building was erected.
+It was officially opened in 1983 as can be seen in a broadcast from the RTÉ Television Archives.
 Today only the elegant mid - Victorian facade remains of the original house.

 'Glengyle, Rathgar: The History of a House and its Occupants', by Enda MacMahon (2016) explains in detail about the history of the building.